nipype/pydra/docs/components.rst

   The *Task* can accommodate more complex shell commands by allowing the user to customize inputs and outputs of the commands.
   One can generate an input
-  specification to specify names of inputs, positions in the command, types of the inputs, and other metadata.
+  definition to specify names of inputs, positions in the command, types of the inputs, and other metadata.
   As a specific example, FSL's BET command (Brain Extraction Tool) can be called on the command line as: